-On the other hand, most of the outstanding financial debt includes a clause related to the change of control, either by acquiring more than 50% of the voting shares or by obtaining the right to appoint the majority of Members of the Board of Naturgy Energy Group, S.A.
-These clauses are subject to additional conditions, whereby their activation depends on the simultaneity of the same of the following events: The significant reduction of the credit rating caused by the change of control, or the loss of the investment grade by the rating agencies; the inability to meet the financial obligations of the contract, material damage to the creditor, or a material adverse change in solvency.
+On the hand, most of the outstanding financial debt includes a clause related to the change of control, either by acquiring more than 50% of the voting shares or by obtaining the right to appoint the majority of Members of the Board of NATURGY ENERGY GROUP, S.A.
+These clauses are subject to additional conditions, whereby their activation depends on the simultaneity of the same of the following events: The significant reduction of the credit rating caused by the change of control, or the loss of the investment grade by the rating agencies: the inability to meet the financial obligations of the contract, material damage to the creditor, or a material adverse change in solvency.
 These clauses entail the repayment of the debt, although they usually have a longer period than that granted in the event of early termination.

-More specifically, the bonds issued, with an approximate value of Euros 8.941 billion (standard practice in the Euromarket), would be susceptible to early maturity providing that the change of control causes a fall of two or more full notches in at least two of the three ratings it had or all of the ratings fall below investment grade, and providing the Rating Agency explains that the reduction of the credit rating is caused by the change of control.
+More specifically, the bonds issued, with an approximate value of Euros 8.4 billion (standard practice in the Euromarket), would be susceptible to early maturity providing that the change of control causes a fall of two or more full notches in at least two of the three ratings it had or all of the ratings fall below investment grade, and providing the Rating Agency explains that the reduction of the credit rating is caused by the change of control.

-There are also loans for an amount of approximately Euros 1.765 billion, linked almost entirely to long-term infrastructure financing with funds from the European Investment Bank, which could be subject to early repayment in the event of a change of control.
-To activate these clauses, in addition to the change of control event a reduction of the rating is required, and they have special repayment terms for the debt that are longer than those of early termination cases.
+There are also loans for an amount of approximately Euros 2 billion, linked almost entirely to long-term infrastructure financing with funds from the European Investment Bank, which could be subject to early repayment in the event of a change of control.
+To activate these clauses, in addition to the change of control event a reduction of the rating is required, and they have special repayment terms for the debt that are longer than those of early termination cases

-C.1.39.
-Identify, individually, when referring to Directors and in aggregate form in all other cases, and provide detailed information on agreements between the Company and its officers, executives and employees that provide indemnities for the event of resignation, unfair dismissal or termination as a result of a takeover bid or other type of operations.
+C.1.39 Identify, individually, when referring to Directors and in aggregate form in all other cases, and provide detailed information on agreements between the Company and its officers, executives and employees that provide indemnities for the event of resignation, unfair dismissal or termination as a result of a takeover bid or other type of operations.

-Number of beneficiaries 19 Beneficiary type Description of the agreement Executive Chairman The Chairman's contract establishes compensation for the cessation or non- renewal of the position of Director for the overall mount of two years of: (i) fixed total annual cash remuneration, (ii) the annual variable remuneration and (iii) according to the concept of multi-year variable remuneration, a lump sum equivalent to 1.25 of the fixed total annual cash remuneration.
+Number of beneficiaries 19 Beneficiary type Description of the agreement Executive Chairman The Chairman's contract establishes compensation for the cessation or non-renewal of the position of Director for the overall mount of two years of: (i) fixed total annual cash remuneration, (ii) the annual variable remuneration and (iii) according to the concept of multi-year variable remuneration, a lump sum equivalent to 1.25 of the fixed total annual cash remuneration.
 This concept will only be multiplied by a full year if, at the time of accrual, the minimum profitability target of the LTI plan has not been reached; the second full year can be recovered if the minimum target was finally reached at the end of the plan.
 The compensation will not be payable in the event of serious and culpable breach of their professional obligations that causes significant damage to the interests of Naturgy.
 Furthermore and as a post-contractual non-competition agreement, compensation equivalent to one year's fixed remuneration has been established.
 The contract of the Executive Chairman sets out the termination of the contract and the payment of compensation if he forfeits his executive functions and will continue as non-executive Chairman.
 In this case, the compensation provided is identical to that of the previous section, but reduced by half, that is, one full year.
-Executives The contracts signed with 13 executives contain a clause that establishes a minimum compensation two full years of compensation in certain cases of termination of the relationship, which include certain cases of change of control, unfair dismissal or the cases set out in Articles 40, 41 and 50 of the Workers' Statute.
-These contracts also contain a clause which sets out compensation equivalent to one year's fixed remuneration for post- contractual non-competition for a period of two years.
-In addition, 1 executive have compensation agreements whose amounts entitle them to receive a minimum compensation of two full years of compensation in certain cases of termination of the relationship, which include unfair dismissal or the cases set out in Articles 40, 41 and 50 of the Workers' Statute.
-Moreover, there are compensation agreements with 4 other executives, equivalent to one year's fixed remuneration for post-contractual non-competition for a period of two years.